react-auth-kit/react-auth-kit/.github/ISSUE_TEMPLATE/docs_request.md

 - [ ] I checked to make sure that this request has NOT already been made

 **Description**\
-A clear and consise of your requirement with the documentation
+A clear and consist of your requirement with the documentation